Starcounter/Docs/docs/topic-guides/network/network-gateway.md

 ## Configuration

 Network gateway is configured in `scnetworkgateway.xml`, which is located in the server repository \(e.g User/Documents/Starcounter/Personal\).

+To apply changes in this file, you must either:

+- restart Starcounter, or:
+- call `GET /gw/updateconf` on system port (by default 8181).
+If errors occur while applying the new changes, the previous configuration is kept.

 Here are some notable configuration options:

 ### WorkersNumber